More about AWS database

 Oracle Database on AWS: RDS vs EC2

 When you want to run an Oracle database on AWS, you have two main options.
-You can run it on the Amazon Relational Database Service (RDS) or you can run it on EC2 instances.
+You can run it fully managed on the Amazon Relational Database Service (RDS) or you can run it on EC2 instances, and manage the database yourself.

 RDS is a managed service in which AWS manages and maintains the database for you.
 Services include provisioning, updating, monitoring, backups, and hardware scaling.
 You can use it with either Provisioned IOPS storage or General Purpose (SSD) storage.
 RDS also offers push-button, synchronous Multi-AZ replication.